pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 ### Additions:

-- Adding an optional (but highly recommended) timeout to the WAIT statements would make detecting a failed test via travis much simpler.
-Right now, a timeout may be applied to the entire test, however this feels sloppy and makes it harder to have intentional delays in a test.
-WAIT statement specific timeouts would increase the flexibility of the testing framework, especially when automated testing is involved, and would provide clearer feedback about what timed out.

-- Adding a succinct method of delaying the script execution from line to line would allow time sensitive scripts to be very easy to create. something like leading a line with `#200` for a delay of 200ms would be easy to write and opens up lots of options for shepherd script.

 - Adding functionality for the testing framework to interact with COM ports and socketio connections would allow a far greater number of things to be tested by the scripts.
 This would allow the testing framework to simulate interactions with sensors on the field, or inputs from one of the UI elements, so that the servers can be tested.